Rio Conchos: Description

 The Rio Conchos is the main river in the state of Chihuahua and the Rio Grande's largest tributary.
 The Conchos has several reservoirs that make use of its water for agricultural and hydropower uses.

 Course

+Río Conchos at Valle de Zaragoza.

 The Conchos rises in the Sierra Madre Occidental in the municipality of Bocoyna, Chihuahua, where it heads east and receives several tributaries along the way.
 At Valle de Zaragoza municipality, Chihuahua, it is stopped at the La Boquilla Dam, the largest in Chihuahua forming Toronto Lake.
 It then heads east again, forming Colina Lake and then passes through Camargo, Chihuahua, the main agricultural center in the region, where it receives the Florido as a tributary.

 From there, the Conchos heads north, receiving the San Pedro near Delicias, Chihuahua, entering the Chihuahua Desert and cutting a path through it, before turning to the northeast.
 At Aldama, Chihuahua, it is dammed by the Presa El Granero, then cuts through the Peguis Canyon, before forming a last dam (Toribio Ortega) near Ojinaga.
 At Ojinaga, it joins the Rio Bravo (Rio Grande in the U.S.).